meltemod/paiub-website/content/project/coffee-break/index.md

 url_slides: ""
 url_video: ""
 ---
-Virtual Coffee Breaks are hosted monthly: 1st Wednesday of each month.
+Virtual Coffee Breaks are hosted monthly.
+1st Wednesday of each month.